Boris Becker: 1988–1992: Continuing success and No. 1

-1992–1994: Mid-career decline
+1993–1994: Mid-career decline

-In 1992, Becker and Stich teamed up in 1992 to win the men's doubles gold medal at the Olympic Games in Barcelona.
-Becker won seven tour titles including his second ATP Tour World Championships defeating Jim Courier in four sets.
 By 1993, issues back home over Becker's courtship of and marriage to Barbara Feltus, whose mother was German and father was African-American, and tax problems with the German government, had caused Becker to slide into a mid-career decline.
 He reached the Wimbledon semi finals in 1993, where he served 12 double faults and lost his serve twice in losing in straight sets to Sampras (who didn't lose a service game).
 Becker also reached the Wimbledon semi finals in 1994, where two of his beaten opponents, Andrei Medvedev and Christian Bergström, accused Becker of distracting them by raising his hand (in Bergstrom's case during a point) and stalling.
 Becker lost in straight sets in the semis to Ivanisevic.